microsoft/fluentui/packages/react-avatar/SPEC-AvatarGroup.md

 ## Accessibility

 Base accessibility information is included in the design document.
-After the spec is filled and review, outcomes from it need to be communicated to design and incorporated in the design document.
+After the spec is filled and reviewed, outcomes from it need to be communicated to design and incorporated in the design document.

 - There's no native element for this component.

-- Identify accessibility **variants**, the `role` ([ARIA roles](https://www.w3.org/TR/wai-aria-1.1/#role_definitions)) of the component, its `slots` and `aria-*` props.
+- `AvatarGroup` will have a role of `group` and slots will be handled by their respective slot type.
 - Describe the **keyboard navigation**: Tab Oder and Arrow Key Navigation.
 Describe any other keyboard **shortcuts** used
 - Specify texts for **state change announcements** - [ARIA live regions ](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Live_Regions) (number of available items in dropdown, error messages, confirmations, ...)